Military Veterans & ROTC

 - Partner with Department of Defense programs like Project Global Officer that are committed to providing support and scholarships to ROTC students for critical languages study abroad.

 - Include discussion in advising appointments and pre-departure orientation about what it means to be a student veteran, Army cadet, or Air Force cadet outside of the U.S. specifically with regard to perceptions of anti-U.S. military abroad.

-- Share resources and information for student veterans and ROTC students abroad such as the U.S. Department of Veterans Affairs Study Abroad Fact Sheet, the Post-9/11 GI Bill Study Abroad Programs Fact Sheet, and the AIFS Student Guide to Study Abroad & Career Development.
+- Share resources and information for student veterans and ROTC students abroad such as the U.S. Department of Veterans Affairs Study Abroad webpage, the Post-9/11 GI Bill Study Abroad Programs Fact Sheet, and the AIFS Student Guide to Study Abroad & Career Development.

 - Stay up-to-date with Texas Tech's Green Zone trainings for veterans' advocacy.